-If you enjoyed cycling when you were younger, it may be a good exercise choice as an adult, says Allica Austin, exercise physiologist in MD Anderson’s Cancer Prevention Center.
+If you enjoyed cycling when you were younger, it may be a good exercise choice as an adult, says Whittney Thoman, a senior exercise physiologist in MD Anderson’s Cancer Prevention Center.
 You don’t need an expensive bike, special clothes or a high degree of fitness to enjoy riding a bike.

-“Cycling is something that you can do in a group, as a family event, and you can also do it solo,” Austin says.
-“The intensity depends on the effort you put in.”
+“Cycling is something that you can do by yourself or in a group,” Thoman says.
+“The intensity of the exercise depends on the effort you put in.”

 Even at a moderate pace, cycling helps you get the recommended physical activity you need to reduce your risk for cancer.
 It offers all the advantages of aerobic activity, with some extra health perks as well.

 Cycling is easy on the joints

 For anyone with back pain, arthritis or damaged joints in the lower body, cycling may be a good choice.
 Most of your body weight is supported by the seat, so it’s low-impact.
 For some, cycling may even improve joint health.